 If you buy all three packs, you’re provided with nine different films, and although that may not seem like many, it really is all you need.
-(Kirk will tell you to, but) you don’t even have to follow the rules and use only the Mastin Labs adjustments, but they do make for a great starting point for any photo processing.
+(Kirk will tell you to, but) you don’t even have to follow the rules and use only the Mastin Labs adjustments.
+But they do make for a great starting point for any photo processing.

 Unlike me, these films are subtle, and I truly believe they will compliment your photography, while still letting it stand up for itself.

-This is more than just a preset system; it’s a community, a movement of hybrid photographers, and a way to shoot on film in the 21st century, using the fantastic technological advancements we have at our disposal.
+This is more than just a preset system.
+It’s a community, a movement of hybrid photographers, and a way to shoot on film in the 21st century, using the fantastic technological advancements we have at our disposal.

 For me, it’s a no brainer.

-If you want to save 15% on Mastin Labs, use this link to have the discount applied at the checkout.
-I hope to see you soon inside the Mastin Labs Facebook Community 🙂
+Check them out here, and I hope to see you soon inside the Mastin Labs Facebook Community 🙂